II. Non-commuting Matrix Solution of DGLAP; $F_2 {p,d}$ Data Leading to Partons Directly without Parameterization: Abstract

 \section{Abstract}

-The presented path to PDFs extraction, via global analysis of data, is based on preassumed form of parametric PDFs.
-In this paper, PDFs are obtained at a chosen $ Q^2 $, and at $x_i, i=1,..., n$ of the analyzed data points by solving the numerically singular system of decomposition equations of the data points each at a given $(x_i, {Q_{ij}}^2)$ of the data.
-In each equation, the corresponding data point is decomposed into its pdf components, evolved from the set of unknowns at $(x_i, Q^2), i=1, ..., n$ to the required $(x_i, {Q_{ij}}^2), i=1, ..., n, j=1, ..., n_i$, via our linear algebraic (matrix) solution to DGLAP evolution equations.
+Dominant present path for determination of parton distribution functions (pdfs) from data is based on pre-assumed form of parametric pdfs.
+Here, an alternative direct, or non-parametric method of pdf extraction is spelled out.
+As the main task, least square estimates of the central values of pdfs are obtained at a chosen $ Q^2 $, and at $x_i, i=1,..., n$ of the analyzed ${{F_2}^{p,d}}$ data points.
+In the process, numerically singular system of LO PQCD weighted linear combination of decomposition equations of the data points, each at a given $(x_i, {Q_{ij}}^2), j=1, ..., n_i$, obtained from a respective $\chi^2$, together with the equations of ZM VFN constraints, are solved.
+In each data equation, the corresponding data points are decomposed into their pdf components, evolved from the set of unknown pdfs at $(x_i, Q^2), i=1, ..., n$.
+A similar evolution is done in the constraints.
+As a complementary task, the constrained discretization of Bjorken $x$, required for the commuting solution of DGLAP, \cite{I}, is relaxed, and a non-commuting solution on the more natural set of exact $x$-points of the data is developed. \\